orangefrog45/ORNG-ENGINE/README.md

 ### Building:

 Cloning this repo recursively and opening the folder with an IDE that has CMake and Vcpkg integration should allow you to build and run the core library, runtime and editor.
+To create game builds with the editor, the runtime must already be built.

+For scripts to be able to locate the correct binaries, your build paths must be "ORNG_ROOT/out/build/debug" and "ORNG_ROOT/out/build/release.", where ORNG_ROOT is this directory.

 ### Controls: